 Jolene grew up in northern Michigan and received a Bachelor of Science from Western Michigan University with an emphasis in Biomedical Sciences and Chemistry.
 She then moved to Montana, where she completed her Master of Science in Physical Therapy from the University of Montana in 2000.
 She practiced in Billings for a few years before moving to the Flathead Valley in 2002.
 Jolene stepped into the management role and helped facilitate the opening of the clinic in January 2007, one week before the birth of her first son.
 Her goal with the company is to help grow a viable company full of experts in physical therapy while serving the needs of the Flathead Valley.
 Jolene lives in Whitefish with her husband, Tim Gibbs, and three children, Isaac, Andrew and Lauren.
 When she is not working, she is busy teaching her kids to love the advantages of the beautiful outdoors that the Flathead Valley has to offer.

-Jennifer graduated with an Honors BA in Journalism and a Business minor in Marketing.
-She began her career as an account executive at a retail-driven advertising agency focused on point of sale marketing for global consumer packaged goods brands.
+Jennifer graduated with an Honors BA in Journalism and Business minor in Marketing.
+She began her career as an account executive at a retail-driven advertising agency focused on point of sale marketing for global consumer packaged goods brands before transitioning into healthcare.
 Her background includes public relations, business communications, employee relations, graphic design and project management.
 In the healthcare field, she has worked in a variety of operational roles in the assisted living, hospital and outpatient clinic settings.
 Jennifer is an active member of The Professional Association of Health Care Office Management (PAHCOM), the Medical Group Management Association (MGMA) and The American Association of Professional Coders (AAPC).
 Her current role encompasses contracting, insurance claims processing, patient account and billing questions and driving overall clinic operational goals.
 Jennifer is an avid fitness enthusiast, enjoys traveling the west and spending time in the great outdoors.